mconf/mconf-aggr/README.md

 We also provide two Dockerfiles to build images of the applications.
 They are built upon the [python:3.6-alpine image](https://hub.docker.com/_/python/).

-To build an image called `mconf-aggr-webhook` with tag `newtag`, run:
+To build an image called `mconf-aggr-webhook` in the repository `mconftec` with tag `newtag`, run:

 ```
-$ docker build -t mconf-aggr-webhook:newtag .
+$ docker build -t mconftec/mconf-aggr-webhook:newtag .
 ```

 > Note: notice the dot **.** at the end of the command.